-If you’re just starting out with PPC, I recommend starting with the platform that you think will get your products in front of your target customers fastest.
+If you’re just starting out with ecommerce PPC management, I recommend starting with the platform that you think will get your products in front of your target customers the fastest.

 The best way to choose which platform to concentrate on is to think about the goals for your ad.
 If your products are on Amazon, then using Amazon PPC is the best option.
 But Google and Facebook might have different target audiences.

-For example, Facebook Ads also includes Instagram Ads, so, if you’re targeting a younger, trendier audience, this could be a great way to showcase your products.
+For example, Facebook Ads also include Instagram Ads, so if you’re targeting a younger, trendier audience, this could be a great way to showcase your products.
 These ads can also include imagery and videos, so they are perfect for brand awareness.

 2. Understand your KPIs

 KPI stands for Key Performance Indicator, and it is essentially the benchmark by which you measure the success of an ad campaign.

 Understanding your profitability is key in any business, but especially in ecommerce, as margins are often tight.

 When you’re doing PPC ads, you need to know how much profit you have on each sale so you know how much you can spend on advertising and still remain profitable.
 For example, if you sell a pair of jeans for $50 and the total cost of goods, including overheads, is $20, then you have a maximum of $29.99 to spend on advertising and still remain profitable.

 If you spend $20 in clicks for each sale, then your advertising cost of sales is $20, and your profit is $10.
 If your KPI here is just to make more sales, then the goal is to keep PPC ad spend below $30.